Coleman Legal LLP Logo

 • Use your whole hand—not just your fingers—to hold objects.

-• When you type, keep your wrists straight, with your hands a little higher than your wrists.
+• Keep your wrists straight when you type, with your hands a little higher than your wrists.
 Relax your shoulders when your arms are at your sides.

 • If you can switch hands often when you repeat movements